Are you an adviser? Go to Unbiased Pro

 Even if you have a GAR on your pension scheme, there may be restrictions on when you can exercise it.

-For instance, some schemes make it a condition you must buy a guaranteed annuity on your chosen retirement date.
+For instance, some schemes make it a condition you must buy a guaranteed annuity on your chosen retirement date or you will lose the rate.

 Others might have a more generous window of several months around this date or just a minimum age – but whatever the restriction, make sure you are aware of it in good time.